 No win- no fee

-Many employment lawyers don’t like working on no win – no fee basis because the risks are too high.
-Whilst risk is clearly an important factor, we have acted solely for employees and senior executives for many years in over 25,000 cases- with very high success rates.
+Many employment lawyers don’t like working with a no win – no fee funding because the risks are too high.
+Whilst risk is clearly an important factor, we have collectively acted for employees and senior executives for over 20 years with very high success rates.
 We are therefore well placed to judge those risks.
-Our experience and successful outcomes, in turn, gives us the confidence to operate significantly with a no win- no fee form of funding.
+Our experience and successful outcomes, in turn, gives us the confidence to offer a no win- no fee form of funding where we can.

 How it works is simple.
 If the case is not settled, you do not pay us.
-Your fees are therefore dependent on us negotiating a settlement that you are happy with, or if the case needs to go to a tribunal, any amount that is awarded.
-It is expressed as a percentage of actual sums recovered from your employer.
+Your fees are therefore dependent on us negotiating a settlement with your employer that you are happy with.
+If the case goes to a tribunal, then the fees will attach to the amount that is awarded in your favour.
+In the vast majority of cases, we can keep the level at 25% plus VAT of what we negotiate or win for you.
 Where there is an existing offer of settlement, only the additional amount we have negotiated or recovered at tribunal will form part of the no win no fee arrangement.

-The primary aim is to try and reach a negotiated settlement without the issue of tribunal proceedings, which is the overriding preference of most individuals – and employers too.
-The vast majority of disputes are settled on this basis where there is sufficient merit to your claim.
+The primary aim is always to try and reach a negotiated settlement without the need to issue tribunal proceedings, which is the overriding preference of most employees – and employers too.
+We have extremely high success rates in settling disputes, especially where there is sufficient merit to your claim.

-Not every case can be accepted on a no win no fee basis, but we will do our best to do so if this is your preferred costs option, wherever you are in the UK.
-Our reputation as specialist employment law solicitors covers all industry sectors.
+Not every case can be accepted on a no win- no fee basis, but we will do our best to do so if this is your preferred costs option, wherever you are in the UK.

 We can also consider other funding options.